harishkaparwan/react-okta-integration/README.md

-# Okta React + Okta Hosted Login Example
+# React Okta Integration

-This example shows how to use the [Okta React Library][] and [React Router](https://github.com/ReactTraining/react-router) to login a user to a React application.
-The login is achieved through the [PKCE Flow][], where the user is redirected to the Okta-Hosted login page.
-After the user authenticates they are redirected back to the application with an ID token and access token.
+A React application demonstrating Okta authentication integration using the [Okta React Library](https://github.com/okta/okta-react) and [React Router](https://github.com/ReactTraining/react-router).
+This application implements secure user authentication through the [PKCE Flow](https://developer.okta.com/docs/concepts/oauth-openid/#authorization-code-flow-with-pkce), where users are redirected to the Okta-hosted login page and returned with ID and access tokens.

 ## Prerequisites